 Funded Externships

 This part of the website refers to “externships” because all of the opportunities described below are consistent with that categorization at MSU Law.
-However, the institutions and organizations listed below refer to these same opportunities as “internships.”
+However, some of the institutions and organizations refer to these same opportunities as “internships.”

-There are diverse institutions and organizations devoted to international human rights law and humanitarian law protections, and many of them provide externship opportunities for qualified law students.
+These are diverse institutions and organizations devoted to international human rights law and humanitarian law protections.

 The nature of these externships vary a great deal.
 The best way to ascertain the responsibilities, benefits, and experiences that a particular externship will entail is to go to the website address, given below, for each institution and organization.